Here are some more pictures taken by Professor Grandpapa.

-a few interior shots of the family business, though it was much larger than the impression given here (this is just one small area where some sample fabrics are set up):
+Here are a few interior shots of the family business, though it was much larger than the impression given here.
+This is just one small area where some sample fabrics are set up.

-see, i’m told by those who were there at the time (i.e. my parents and relatives) that when i was a little guy, i used to bang on things. whatever was at hand — a coffee table, a refrigerator, a wall — would become a makeshift drum, and i would tap out a beat. only, apparently this wasn’t just formless noise. there was a discernible rhythm there, and it was surprisingly intricate. things would go through changes of intensity and speed. i guess i must have been hearing music in my head long before i could even form any memories of it.
+Now, this is something that’s long mystified me.
+I never thought I would get to see evidence of it.
+I’m told by those who were there at the time that when I was a little guy, I used to bang on things.
+Whatever was at hand — a coffee table, a refrigerator, a wall — would become a makeshift drum, and I would tap out a beat.
+Only, apparently it wasn’t just formless noise.
+There was a discernible rhythm there, and it was surprisingly intricate.
+Things would go through changes of intensity and speed.
+I guess I must have been hearing music in my head long before I could even form any memories of it.

-i do have a lot of memories from a little later on in my childhood: getting in trouble in kindergarten for humming in class; my mother telling me not to sing at the breakfast table, and me responding by chewing my cereal in rhythm to the music that was in my head; banging on various pencil boxes with pencils and pens while searching for a great makeshift snare drum sound (one pen was particularly nice, with a sound almost like a tambourine being struck in unison with the drum…it was like the phil spector sound of pencil box/pen combinations…sadly, it eventually exploded from my excessive use of it as a drumstick); riding my bike up at the trailer in ipperwash and singing these epic songs that were like symphonies with all the different instrumental parts swirling around in my head, and then forgetting the vivid ten minute adventures as soon as they were over. i wouldn’t have been able to translate any of it into something coherent on an instrument back then anyway.
+I do have a lot of memories from a little later on in my childhood: getting in trouble in kindergarten for humming in class; my mother telling me not to sing at the breakfast table, and me responding by chewing my cereal in rhythm to the music that was in my head; banging on various pencil boxes with pencils and pens while searching for a great makeshift snare drum sound (one pen was especially nice, with a sound almost like a tambourine being struck in unison with the drum…it was like the Phil Spector sound of pencil box/pen combinations…sadly, one day it exploded from my excessive use of it as a drumstick); riding my bike up at the trailer in Ipperwash and singing these epic songs that were like symphonies with all the different instrumental parts swirling around in my head, and then forgetting the vivid ten minute adventures as soon as they were over.
+I wouldn’t have been able to translate any of it into something coherent on an instrument back then anyway.

-it’s pretty clear to me that i’m in the middle of some pretty intense one-handed drumming. judging by the expression on my face, it’s entirely possible that the sound of the camera taking my picture has caught me off guard and partially snapped me out of my musical trance. i never doubted that the stories were true, but i always wondered what it might have been like to see it happen. now i at least have a still image to give me a bit of an idea.
+What you have here is me in the middle of some pretty intense one-handed drumming.
+Judging by the expression on my face, I’m thinking the sound of the camera taking my picture caught me off guard and snapped me out of my musical trance for a moment.
+I never doubted that the stories about my drumming adventures were true, but I always wondered what it might have been like to see it happen.
+Now I at least have a still image to give me a bit of an idea.